ErIrsyadK25/Expressjs-Restful-API-With-MySQL-Inventory-App/README.md

   - "sortBy" -> its value is name of column you want to sort,
   - "sort" -> its filtering your ascending or descending,
   - "limit" -> number of products displayed in a page (default 5),
-  - "pagenation" -> pagenation to display page.
+  - "page" -> redirect to specific page.

 #### POST Request
 - "/products" => Inserting a product to database. data required = name, description, image, id_category, quantity